-Accordingly, many traditions and costumes have developed along various human tribes and cultures in response to these changes in the natural world.
+Throughout human history, many traditions and customs have developed along various human tribes and cultures in response to changes in the natural world.
 Changes all humans could observe but not really explain.

-Our ancestors, not possessing the technological and scientific knowledge and advances that we posses today - and which allow us to analyze and understand what we observe, created a world filled with deities, myths and legends in order to understand and rationalize the world around them.
+Our ancestors, not possessing the technological and scientific knowledge that we posses today – and which allow us to analyze and understand what we observe – created a world filled with deities, myths and legends in order to rationalize the world around them.

-Understanding the changes in the seasons and thus the cycle of life – from the fruitful and warm months of the spring and summer to the dark, frigid and cold months of the fall and winter – is one example to the point.
-Easter and the Spring Equinox stand in contrast to the Fall Equinox and the traditions and symbolism found in Halloween and Christmas.
-And all follow the rhythm of this planet.
+The changes in the seasons and thus the cycle of life – from the fruitful and warm months of the spring and summer, to the dark, frigid and cold months of the fall and winter, are one such example.

 Use of Symbolism in Religion